-Experiment settings In each question of each benchmark, the languages in the instruction 158 Additionally, the output and context vary. language can vary for long-form generation 160 tasks, which is labeled in the following format: {task_instruction}{context}{output} as 162 163 shown in Fig 2.
-However, for short-form generation task, the format of each experiment will exclude the output part because it will be limited to one of 165 the options from A to E. We generate N = 10 re-166 sponses for each experiment to reduce the influence of randomness of the generated responses.
-168
+Experiment settings For each prompt, we vary 157 the language of the task instruction and context 158 parts by default and the output language can 159 be additionally varied for long-form generation tasks, which is labeled in the following format: {task_instruction}{context}{output} as shown in Fig 2.
+However, for short-form generation 163 164 task, the format of each experiment will exclude the output part because it will be limited to one 165 of the options from A to E. We generate N = 10166 responses per prompt to reduce the influence of 167 randomness in the text generation process.

-Evaluation metrics We measure language confusion from three perspectives: (i) Uncertainty (Far-170 quhar et al., 2024) - to assess the consistency of 171 the N responses, (ii) Instruction-following hallu-172 cination rate (IFHR) - to evaluate how well the 173 model understands the task instructions.
-For short-174 form generation tasks, this focuses on whether the 175 response matches one of the options in the multiple-176 choice set.
-For long-form generation tasks, the fo-177 cus is on whether the response is in the specified 178 language.
-The language identification in this exper-179 iment will use the FastText (Grave et al., 2018), a language identification model, to determine the 181 language of the generated response, and (iii) Word-183 level entropy (WLE) - to determine the uncertainty at the word level of each response by using the 184 PyThai tokenizer (Phatthiyaphaibun et al., 2024) to tokenize a response into words and input them to the same language identification model to identify 187 their language.
+Evaluation metrics We measure language con-169 fusion from three perspectives: (i) Uncertainty -170 to assess the consistency of the N responses quan-171 tified using the spectral clustering technique (Far-172 quhar et al., 2024), (ii) Instruction-following hal-173 lucination rate (IFHR) - to evaluate how well the 174 model understands the task instruction.
+For short-175 form generation tasks, this focuses on whether the 176 response matches one of the options in the multiple-177 choice set.
+For long-form generation tasks, the fo-178 cus is on whether the response is in the specified 179 language.
+The language identification in this experiment will use the FastText (Grave et al., 2018), 181 a language identification model, to determine the 182 language of the generated response, and (iii) Word-184 level entropy (WLE) - to determine the uncertainty at the word level of each response by using the 185 PyThai tokenizer (Phatthiyaphaibun et al., 2024) to tokenize a response into words and input them to the same language identification model to identify 188 their language.
 The resulting values are used to compute entropy, and it should be noted that this metric is only available for long-form generation tasks.